 C++ Vector cbegin

-This function is used to point the first element of the vector container.
+This function is utilized to reference the initial element of the vector container.

 cbegin vs begin